ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The JWE Initialization Vector and JWE Authentication Tag MUST be the empty octet sequence.
 - The JWE AAD MAY be present when using the JWE JSON Serialization.
 - The JWE Ciphertext is the ciphertext defined in {{Section 5.2 of I-D.ietf-hpke-hpke}}.
-- The HPKE info parameter defaults to the empty string; mutually known private information MAY be used instead.
-The concept of mutually known private information is defined in {{NIST.SP.800-56Ar3}} as an input to the key derivation function.
+- The HPKE info parameter contains the encoding of the Recipient_structure, which is described in
+  {{recipient_structure}}.
 - The HPKE aad parameter MUST be set to the "Additional Authenticated Data encryption parameter", as specified in Step 14 of {{Section 5.1 of RFC7516}}.
 - Then follow Steps 11-19 of {{Section 5.1 of RFC7516}} (Message Encryption).